-The main styrene metabolizing enzymes identified in humans are CYP2B6, CYP2E1, CYP2F1, and epoxide hydrolase.
-There is some information regarding ontogeny and polymorphisms of those enzymes.
+The main styrene-metabolizing enzymes identified in humans are CYP2B6, CYP2E1, and epoxide hydrolase.
+There is some information regarding ontogeny and polymorphisms of those enzymes, which may affect levels of styrene and its metabolites.
+However, the roles of genetic polymorphisms and ontogenetic differences in determining sensitive subpopulations is complex.
+This Expert Panel has not evaluated the role polymorphisms may play in forming sensitive subpopulations, nor has it seen information regarding other potentially sensitive subpopulations.